The Ultimate Guide To Italy’s Best Yoga Destinations

 No visit to Italy can forego Rome as a travel destination along your itinerary.
 The Trevi Fountain, the Vatican, the Roman Forum, the Sistine Chapel with its stunning ceiling, and the Colosseum are but a few of the mandatory landmarks you should see while there.

 The art capital of the world, Florence is a dream come true if you love stunning museums and breathtaking medieval architecture.
 The old, white buildings and the charming paved streets will make you feel like you’ve arrived in a Renaissance dream, which is precisely what Florence is.
-The iconic dome and the Uffizi Galleries are but two of the spots you need to visit to understand exactly why the cultural rebirth of Europe started here at the end of the Middle Ages.
+The iconic dome and the Uffizi Galleries are but two of the places you need to visit to understand exactly why the cultural rebirth of Europe started here at the end of the Middle Ages.

 I have a confession to make: when I visited Venice, I actually felt that I could be a homeless person here and be happy (not accounting for wintertime, though).
 I don’t mean to trivialize the struggle of people without shelter, of course, but it’s just that the city is so serene, in spite of its heavy tourist traffic, that you feel at peace along its canals all the time.
 I felt I could sleep under the open sky here, with the balmy Italian night air around me and the smells of the sea, eating scraps of whatever the local trattorias around have, and just be so, so, happy.

 My Romantic fantasies aside, Venice is simply beautiful and a must-see while on a vacation in Italy.
 The old town is limited to its island, but there are plenty of yoga retreats in Venice or around it which are a bit further away from it (in the new part of town, just across the bridge).